Putnam-Lab/Lab_Management/Lab_Resourses/Titrator/Protocols/Balance_Protocol.md

 3. **Clean up**
 	1. Discard liquid into sink, unless it has an acid or CRM inside.
 Place the waste into the correctly labeled waste bottle in the cabniet to the left of the titrator.
-	2. Rinse cup with Type I DI water
+	2. Rinse cup with Type I DI water.
 	3. Place cups on a kimwipe next to the titrator.
 	4. Save the data from Excel to the “Documents” folder.
-	5. Shut off the Balance by holding “On/Off” for a couple of seconds
+	5. Shut off the Balance by unplugging the balancer.